Being a Registered Dietitian Nutritionist

-The RD exam is a computer-based board exam, similar to that of other health professionals board exams.
+The RDN exam is a computer-based board exam, similar to that of other health professionals board exams.
 It is reflective of all the major areas in dietetics including: food service, clinical, management and community.

 There are two different pathways you can take to become a dietitian.